maljazaery/Text2SignLang_VideoGen/README.md

-# Sign Language Video Translator
+# Sign Language Video Generator

 This project converts English text into sign language videos by utilizing Azure OpenAI for text processing and a dataset of sign language video clips.
 The system automatically selects and merges relevant video clips to create a continuous sign language video for any given input sentence.